hopeVaughn/ts_sorting_dsa/README.md

 - In your terminal run the command `tsc` and confirm that index.js is now present in your ./build directory
 ### Initialize a new npm project by running the command `npm init -y`.
 This will generate a package.json file in the root of your project directory.
 - Install the nodemon and concurrently npm packages by typing into you terminal `npm install nodemon concurrently`
+#### Inside of your package.json file add the following under your `scripts`
+- "start:build" :"tsc -w"
+- "start:run":"nodemon build/index.js",
+- "start":"concurrently npm:start:*"
+#### This will allow you to run one command instead of two terminal windows